Doctor of Dental Surgery (DDS)

 - English Language Proficiency/Spoken English Requirement documentation (if required).
 More information can be found at uab.ca/languagereqs.

-Indigenous applicants interested in this program are encouraged to contact the Indigenous Health Initiative Program at or ihi@ualberta.ca or 780-492-2209 for further information and assistance with the admissions process.
+Indigenous applicants interested in this program are encouraged to contact the Indigenous Health Initiative Program at ihi@ualberta.ca or 780-492-2209 for further information and assistance with the admissions process.

 Academic Requirements